mongodb/docs/source/reference/mongos.rst

    mongod.
 See the ":doc:`/reference/configuration-options`" document for more information about these options.

-   Not all configuration options for :option:`mongod` make sense in the context of :option:`mongos`.
+   Not all configuration options for :program:`mongod` make sense in the context of :program:`mongos`.

 .. option:: --verbose, -v